JohnFirnschild/trench_alignment/README.md

 # Welcome to pure python GitHub repo

-This is a collection of Python scripts I am working on that do not rely on ArcPy.
+This is a collection of Python scripts we are utilizing to update the Span layer with the Level3 Trench data.

-Additions to this repo include the following:
+These are just some links to a different page.
+We'll fix this later:

 ### Python Scripts